 The rice

 A note about the rice: It is important to use the right type which in this case is medium grain rice.
 You do not want short grain rice which may end up giving your dish a sticky texture, but not long grain either as you will not have the smooth texture we are looking for in this recipe.
-As for brown rice, it takes a while longer to cook and as a result you may be overcooking the spinach as well.
+As for brown rice, it takes a while longer to cook, it will not have the same texture will not cook to the point of being creamy and as a result you may be overcooking the spinach as well.

 This can be enjoyed plain (without feta) for a vegan dish or with feta.
 And this is considered a main course, but you may serve it as a side dish.
 It goes well with fish or beef patties (biftekia).